Module Registry and Routing

 pub enum OnModulePress {

-// Emit a specific message on click
+// Emit a specific message on left-click

 Action(Box<Message>),

-// Toggle a popup menu
+// Toggle a popup menu on left-click

 ToggleMenu(MenuType),